140-23 Queens Blvd

 Settlement of Personal Injury Cases

-Personal injury cases or tort cases can be resolved in one of two ways.
+Personal injury, accident or tort cases can be resolved in one of two ways.
 The plaintiff can either file a formal lawsuit (civil complaint) against the wrongdoer.
-If it is established in a civil court trial that there is negligence on part of the defendant, the defendant must then compensate the plaintiff for all damages established in the case.
+If it is established in a civil court trial that there is negligence on part of the defendant, the defendant must then compensate the plaintiff for all damages established in the the tort law case.

 Another, more discreet option, is to settle the tort case informally.
-In an informal settlement, the people involved or their lawyers typically agree to a settlement without filing a legal case against the defendant.
+In an informal settlement, the people involved or their local injury or accident lawyers typically agree to a settlement without filing a legal case against the defendant.
 The settlement typically comes in the form of monetary compensation for damages to the plaintiff.

 Most personal injury law cases in NYC are settled informally.
 Instead of letting the case reach the civil court, settlement is discussed during litigation.
 In some cases, when the defendant is sure to be at fault, both parties agree upon an early settlement of the dispute where the defendant compensates the plaintiff for damages incurred as a result of the former’s negligence.
 The plaintiff, on the other hand, agrees not to pursue a lawsuit in exchange for compensation.